ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

           b = page.attachment_title

 That will provide only a list of page titles and the link to the original page.
-It will work, but we want to do something nicer, so let's add an helper to manage the highlights.
+It will work, but we want to do something nicer, so let's use the `highlighted_*` helpers to manage the highlights in the views:

-This helper will be probably included in Flex, so you could just use it in the next flex version.
-For now lets add it to the FlexDocHelper module

-    # returns the truncate attribute if not highlighted, or the first 5 highlighted segments of the attribute
-    def highlighted_content_field(doc, attr, missing_string='')
-      content = if doc.highlight && doc.highlight[attr]
-                  fragments = Array.wrap(doc.highlight[attr])
-                  txt = fragments[0..4].join(' ... ')
-                  txt << ' ...' if fragments.size > 5
-                  txt
-                else
-                  if (attr == 'attachment')
-                    missing_string
-                  else
-                    attr_name = attr.gsub('.', '_').to_sym
-                    doc.respond_to?(attr_name) ? doc.send(attr_name).truncate(600) : missing_string
-                  end
-                end
-      content.html_safe
-    end

-So we can change our view with:

     - @results.collection.each do |page|
       .title
         a href=page.url target='_blank'
-          b = highlighted_content_field(page, 'attachment.title')
+          b = page.highlighted_attachment_title

-      .content = highlighted_content_field(doc, 'attachment')
+      .content = page.highlighted_attachment

+> __Notice__: the `highlighted_\*` methods return the joined string from the elasticsearch `highlights`, if there are no highlights and the attribute exists they return the attribute, or an empty string in any other case.

-(* please add some css to make the thing nice. )
+(Tiago: please add some css to make the thing nice. )

 The highlights need to be highlighted with something like: